Bozo (album)

-Bozo is the debut studio album of the singer/songwriter Lida Husik, released in 1991 by Shimmy Disc.
+Bozo is the debut studio album of the singer-songwriter Lida Husik, released in 1991 by Shimmy Disc.

 Critical reception

 Option wrote that the "instrumentation and production here are the stuff of which demos are made, and the promising, disparate numbers ... end up sounding sadly uniform."
+In 1996, The Village Voice called the album an "obscure [gem] of 1960s-inspired, punkily energetic, whispery songcraft".